Welcome to

 The church had a Welcome Hall created in 2003, which is a bright space with lots of natural light.
 It serves as a community hub where people can gather and socialise.

 The church houses an organ made by John R. Miller of Dundee in 1929, which is located above the pulpit on a wooden balcony.
 This organ is a key feature of the church’s musical heritage.
-Read more about our Organ Preservation.
+Read more about our historic organ and our work to preserve it.

 Dundee Congregational Church is